teamscode/teamscode.github.io/_posts/contests/2021-04-24-spring-2021-virtual-programming-contest.md

 **Input and Output:** The input and output will all be standard input and standard output.
 Use the system input and print systems for your specified language.

+# Sample Problem #

-**Sample Problem:** You are facing off against a golem.
+You are facing off against a golem.
 In order to beat it, you must cast a magic spell.
 You are given two numbers.
 Your task is to find the largest number possible either by adding or multiplying the two numbers together in order to cast the strongest spell.

 **Input:** The first line contains an integer L. The following L lines will each contain two numbers, N1 and N2.